DYH666/DSCR/README.md

 Please see the benchmark algorithms.

 ## Acknowledgment
 This Benchmark algorithms is created based on the reproduced classification with pytorch related code.
-Thanks to the [pytorch-classification](https://github.com/bearpaw/pytorch-classification)
+Thanks to the lib [pytorch-classification](https://github.com/bearpaw/pytorch-classification)